fortinet-fortisoar/solution-pack-fortisoar-health-assessment/README.md

 The solution pack outlined here addresses key use cases aimed at improving resource allocation, enhancing automation workflows, and streamlining overall platform performance:

-- **Configuration Recommendation** : To optimise the useage of the resources we provide some confgiuration of multple services that use most of the resources to optimally use the FortiSOAR Resources
+- **Configuration Recommendation** : To optimize the use of resources, we provide configurations for multiple services that consume the majority of the resources, ensuring optimal utilization of FortiSOAR resources.
-- **Health Assessment** : To assess the health of FortiSOAR system we provide some parameters related to playbook and alert module.
-Here we also provide confgiuration of multiple services to use most of the resources optimally
+- **Health Assessment** : To assess the health of the FortiSOAR system, we provide parameters related to the playbook and alert modules.
+Additionally, we offer configurations for multiple services to optimize resource usage.

  # Next Steps